 |NOTE: When you add a Blueprint to a Job Profile, you are only adding that revision.
 Should that Blueprint revision change in the future, the changes will not be reflected in your Job Profile|

-7] The chosen Blueprint now appears under the Description text area in the ASSOCIATED BLUEPRINTS column.
+8] The chosen Blueprint now appears in the Associated Blueprints column.
 If you decide you want to remove the Blueprint, just click the "x" to the left of it.

 To search for Blueprints to add to your Job Profile

-8] If you don't see a Blueprint that you feel applies to your Job Profile, you can search for one that does.
-Enter a Job Title you think will produce a useful Blueprint in the Search Blueprints search box.
+9] If you don't see a Blueprint that you feel applies to your Job Profile, you can search for one that does.
+Enter a Job Profile you think will produce a useful Blueprint in the Blueprints search box.
 The search results will appear automatically.

 10] You can also select one or more additional Editors for your Job Profile.
 In the Blueprints area, to the right of the Blueprints button, click the EDITORS button.